+Notes:

-Notes: The cost allocation assumes that benefits are less than single purpose alternative costs and that benefits are used as the justifiable expenditure.
+The cost allocation is based on benefits being equivalent to single purpose alternative costs and that benefits are used as the justifiable expenditure.

 Specific costs have not been identified for this preliminary cost allocation.

 Remaining justifiable expenditure is justifiable expenditure less specific costs.
 See note 2, specific costs are assumed to be zero for this initial cost allocation.